anee-helsinki/OraccInKorp/README.md

 [More information about Oracc in Korp and the user guide](https://www.kielipankki.fi/corpora/oracc/ "Oracc in Kielipankki")

 [Oracc in Korp metadata in Metashare](http://urn.fi/urn:nbn:fi:lb-2019060601 "Oracc in Metashare")

+The files godsToChange and placesToChange were used for standardizing the various way the names of deities and places have been annotated in Oracc as base form (= dictionary form).